Training for Prosperity

 Rural training centres have a long and proud history in the national skills system.

-Working to strengthen the capacity of rural training centres is a core activity of Skills for Providers.
+Working to strengthen the capacity of rural training centres is a core activity of the Training Provider Support work stream.

 This is because rural training centres such as Pektel RTC in Malekula and Fisher Young RTC in Sola have the capacity to reach remote communities and help them to take advantage of local economic development opportunities through skills training.